Acids Bases and Salts O Level: 5 Facts Every Student Must Know

 • Weak acids (e.g. ethanoic acid, carbonic acid) only partially ionise in water

-• Concentrated refers to the amount of acid dissolved — a high concentration of molecules
+• Concentrated refers to the amount of acid dissolved — a high number of molecules per unit volume

 • Dilute refers to a low concentration — fewer molecules per unit volume